istin-dev/RANK-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-## Step 1:Create a matrix using nested lists.

-## Step 2:Assume the rank of the matrix as 3.
+## Step 1:Assign the coefficients and constant values of the three linear equations to variables.

-## Step 3:Find the determinant of the 3×3 matrix using the determinant formula.
+## Step 2:Find the determinant of the coefficient matrix using the determinant formula

-## Step 4:Check whether the determinant is equal to zero.
+## Step 3:Find the determinants Dx, Dy, and Dz by replacing the corresponding columns with constant values.

+## Step 4:Calculate the values of x, y, and z using Cramer’s Rule.

-## Step 5:If the determinant is zero, assign the rank as 2.
+## Step 5:Display the solutions using the print() function.

-## Step 6:
-Display the rank of the matrix using the print() function.
+## Step 6:Display the rank of the matrix using the print() function.

 ## Program:
 <img width="896" height="542" alt="image" src="https://github.com/user-attachments/assets/248a6c67-74f0-4a90-a044-6dbe36150bfb" />